Executive Summary (TL;DR)

 EHV does not rely on probabilistic software filters or hopeful alignment training.
 Instead, the safety of the architecture is mathematically proven using a TLA+ formal specification evaluated by the TLC Model Checker.

-The TLC Model Checker exhaustively evaluated all reachable system states (safety violations: 0, deadlocks: 0, temporal liveness property violations: 0), proving that non-compliant actions are computationally unreachable within the system's operating state space.
+The TLC Model Checker exhaustively evaluated all reachable system states (safety violations: 0, deadlocks: 0, temporal liveness property violations: 0), proving that non-compliant actions are unreachable in the verified bounded operating state space.
 EHV transforms policy from an external administrative checklist into an immutable system invariant.

 What is the Velocity-Ethics Co-Production Principle?